google/docsy-example/README.md

 A simple way to get started is to use this project as a template, which gives you a site project that is set up and ready to use.
 To do this:

+1. Use the dropdown for switching branches/tags to change to the latest released tag `v0.7.1`

-1. Click **Use this template**.
+2. Click **Use this template**.

-2. Select a name for your new project and click **Create repository from template**.
+3. Select a name for your new project and click **Create repository from template**.

-3. Make your own local working copy of your new repo using git clone, replacing https://github.com/me/example.git with your repo’s web URL:
+4. Make your own local working copy of your new repo using git clone, replacing https://github.com/me/example.git with your repo’s web URL:

 ```bash
 git clone --depth 1 https://github.com/me/example.git